mikeizbicki/cmc-csci143/topic_07_transactions/README.md

 1. See the files `quiz_notes.pdf` and `quiz_example.pdf`.

 1. We won't cover everything in class, so you'll need to reference the postgres documentation.

+    > **NOTE:**
+    > Part of the reason there is no homework this week is so you have time to properly learn this quiz material.
+    > I strongly recommend you read (not just skim) the references.

     Postgres documentation is famously "excellent".
     Part of the purpose of this class is to get you familiar with using realworld documentation.